namtoki/English/vocabraly/framework/opinion.md

 - `I have trouble (V-ing)`:                 `I have trouble` getting to sleep. / `I have trouble` making friends.
 - `(S) doesn't add up`:                     It `doesn't add up` at all.
 - `It's no use (V-ing)`:                    `It's no use` polishing it.
+- `It doesn't mean anything`:               `It doesn't mean anything` to me anymore.
 - `(S) be eating me alive.`:                Keeping secrets `was eating me alive.`
 - `(S) was supposed to (V)`:                She `was supposed to` say yes.